Welcome to EIT Urban

 All programmes at the EIT Urban Mobility Master School follow the same scheme:

 - Students study one year each at two different universities–the “entry” university and the “exit” university.
 All options are located at a leading university in Europe in the field of urban mobility.

-- Graduating students will be awarded two master’s degrees, one from each of those universities.
+- Graduating students will be awarded two officially recognised Master of Science degrees, one from each of those universities.
 Moreover, the programme is designed so that students may attain the qualifications for a certificate awarded by the European Institute of Innovation and Technology.*

 - During the first-year studies, students will be given an introduction to Innovation and Entrepreneurship and participate in an extended Challenge Project.
 During the same year, students will acquire essential technical skills for working with urban mobility challenges.